3 min read

 What about soft costs?

 When you finance equipment, you focus on the make and model of the equipment, its price point, and the available financing terms.
-But certain types of equipment require soft costs such as shipping/delivery charges, installation fees, and training costs.
+However, certain types of equipment require soft costs such as shipping/delivery charges, installation fees, and training costs.
 Common types of equipment with soft costs include heavy equipment, farm equipment, machinery, wide-format printers, and commercial restaurant equipment.

 If you want to avoid paying soft costs out-of-pocket, ask your lender if you can roll them into your financing agreement.
 Doing this lets you avoid making a big one-time payment.